justin-p/ansible-terraform-template/README.md

 # Ansible Terraform Template

 Template that uses Ansible to call terraform to create a VM.
 Then Ansible uses the Terraform to provision the created VM.
-Currently this project has 1 terraform project to setup a singular DigitalOcean droplet.
+Currently this project supports 2 cloud providers, `digitalocean` and `hetnzer`.
+Each cloud provider has 1 terraform to setup a singular VM.

 Intended to be a quick 'grab and go' for cases where:

-- You quickly need a DigitalOcean droplet with some barebones config.
+- You quickly need a cloud VM with some barebones config.
-- You want to test/build a Ansible playbook/role against a DigitalOcean droplet.
+- You want to test/build a Ansible playbook/role against a cloud provider VM.

 ## Setup